Read a particle stack

 fig, ax = plt.subplots(figsize=(4, 4))

-n_pixels = relion_particle.instrument_config.n_pixels
+n_pixels = relion_particle.parameters.instrument_config.n_pixels

 spectrum, frequencies = compute_radially_averaged_powerspectrum(